mattcarlotta/nvda-fcontrl/README.md

 ## Button Actions

-* Apply - Applies the curve to the GPU fan for the duration of the session
+* Apply -- Sets the curve to the GPU fan for the duration of the session
-* Reset - Sets the curve to default values (can be from config.csv values)
+* Reset -- Sets the curve to default values (can be from `config.csv` values)
-* Save -  Saves a `config.csv` within the app directory (if missing, loads a default curve)
+* Save --  Saves a `config.csv` within the app directory (if missing, loads a default curve)

 ## Live Updates